shruthipatil11/UI-Library/README.md

 Use Typography to format the text of your website.

-You will find the following types of _Typography_ on https://ui-ingredients-lib.netlify.app/src/app/components/typography/typography.css
+You will find the following types of _Typography_

 > Headings